Patricia's Opera Tours - return to homepage

 The masterclasses have been a great success. each morning French language lessons take place, and in the afterrnoon each participant receives individual coaching.
 The final concerts either in an 18th century theatre or church with audiences of over 300 people are followed by reception courtey of Maire of Uzes.
 The programme includes French opera arias and traditional Maori songs. the masterclasses have been supported by the Dame Malvina Major Foundation and the New Zeealand/France Friendship Fund.

 “The opportunity to perform for French people in the French language was great.
-I was quite afraid they would think we were massacring their language but they were unbelievably supportive and I was blown away by the friendly applause and positive and appreciative comments after the performance.
+I was quite afraid they would think we were massacaring their language but they were unbelievably supportive and I was blown away by the friendly applause and positive and appreciative comments after the performance.
 I feel now that I will have more confidence in performing French repertoire.”
-Claire Egan.
+(Claire Egan).

 ARTISTS